magentabusiness/magentabusiness.github.io/_includes/docs/devices-library/guides/ncd-vibration-temperature-sensor.md

 {% include images-gallery.liquid imageCollection=thingsboardDebugMsgPayload %}

-## Configuring ThingsBoard Cloud
+## Configuring IoT Hub Cloud

-You can find the documentation to help you get started with ThingsBoard Professional Edition, as well as the MQTT Gateway API Reference, available here:
+You can find the documentation to help you get started with IoT Hub Professional Edition, as well as the MQTT Gateway API Reference, available here:

 - [Getting Started with ThingsBoard Professional Edition](https://thingsboard.io/docs/paas/eu/getting-started-guides/helloworld/){:target="_blank"}
 - [MQTT Gateway API Reference](https://thingsboard.io/docs/reference/gateway-mqtt-api/){:target="_blank"}

-The first step is to [sign in using your ThingsBoard account](https://thingsboard.cloud/login){:target="_blank"}.
+The first step is to [sign in using your ThingsBoard account](https://thingsboard.cloud/){:target="_blank"}.

 {% assign thingsboardWelcome = '
     ===
         image: https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/sign-into-thingsboard-1-pe.png,
-        title: The first step is to sign in using your ThingsBoard account.
+        title: The first step is to sign in using your IoT Hub account.
 '
 %}

 {% include images-gallery.liquid imageCollection=thingsboardWelcome %}

 <br>
 Once you sign in, you will be presented with important resources to help you get started, along with solution templates.
-Take a moment to explore these to familiarize yourself with the **ThingsBoard** environment.
+Take a moment to explore these to familiarize yourself with the **IoT Hub** environment.

 {% assign thingsboardWelcome2 = '
     ===
         image: https://img.thingsboard.io/devices-library/ready-to-go-devices/ncd-vibration-temperature-sensor/thingsboard-welcome-1-pe.png,
         title: Once you sign in, you will be presented with important resources to help you get started, along with solution templates.
-Take a moment to explore these to familiarize yourself with the ThingsBoard environment.
+Take a moment to explore these to familiarize yourself with the IoT Hub environment.
 '
 %}

 {% include images-gallery.liquid imageCollection=thingsboardWelcome2 %}

 <br>
-The first step is to add a new [device](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} to your ThingsBoard instance.
+The first step is to add a new [device](/docs/{{docsPrefix}}user-guide/ui/devices/){:target="_blank"} to your IoT Hub instance.
 To do this, follow thi steps:

 {% assign addingIsGatewayDevice = '
     ===